UPDATED JUL 14, 2020

 Patterson Park, in its namesake neighborhood, packs a ton of activities into one little space.
 One of which is a wide and winding path to be utilized by walkers, joggers, and, yes, bikers.
 The main loop is about two miles and definitely includes some hills, but the spider web of paths could leave you riding around for much longer.
 And don’t leave the loop without snapping a selfie in front of the pagoda or taking in the panoramic views of the city from the top of the northwest hill.

-Jam-packed with sights and sounds of Baltimore, if you’re looking to see it all and get your fit(t) on in one day, this 10-mile ride is for you.
+This 10-mile ride is jam-packed with sights and sounds of Baltimore.
 Sure, you’ll hit major sights like the Maryland Zoo and Cylburn Arboretum, but we strongly suggest making a pit stop at Artifact Coffee in Hampden for a pick-me-up.
 Rent a bike from Baltimore Bicycle works—a funky hole-in-the-wall shop that blends into the surrounding brick except for its brightly blue painted trim—or just stop in for a tune-up as you ride by.

-A short drive outside the city but worth it for this charming trail, the Patuxent Branch Trail is a mix of gravel and dirt trails surrounded by trees.
+The Patuxent Branch Trail, a short drive outside the city, is a mix of gravel and dirt paths surrounded by trees.
 Stop at the Bollman Truss Railroad Bridge for a photo op or just a quick break before heading to Lake Elkhorn to take in the serene landscape.
 All tuckered out from the 10 miles?
-Head over to nearby Jailbreak Brewing Company for a cold brew post ride.
+Head over to nearby Jailbreak Brewing Company for a post-ride cold brew.

 If mountain biking is your jam, don’t miss out on Gunpowder Falls State Park.
 Though some areas of the park don’t allow bikers, the Little Gunpowder Trail is a nice ride for beginners.
 And if you practically live on two wheels, make sure to stick to the Sweet Air Area, where the packed dirt single-track trails are a bit more advanced.
 And, of course, you’ll need to stop and marvel at the falls along the way!